oxelson/unidata-jekyll-theme/README.md

 gem install nexus
 ~~~

-Next, you need to configure the nexus publisher so that it knows about our artifacts server.

-First, you will need to increment the version of the gem to be published.
+Next, you will need to increment the version of the gem to be published.
 Change the `spec.version` entry in `unidata-jekyll-theme.gemspec` (following [Semantic Versioning](https://semver.org/)).
 Next, build the gem file using: